 Imelda’s attorney, Ana Martínez, said: “This vulnerable young woman survived sexual violence only to be pursued for a crime she did not commit.
 Imelda goes home to her family today and will finally be able to meet her daughter and attempt to rebuild her life.
 We wish the same, and soon, for the women still jailed for obstetric emergencies.
 The women of El Salvador deserve better.”

 And they do.
 There are at least 20 women currently imprisoned in El Salvador, accused of attempting an abortion.
 But what I want to share with all of you is that these outrageous cases are not exclusive to one country.
 This is happening all around the globe.

 I live in Mexico, and every day one woman is reported to the authorities for having an abortion.
 Every single day!
 In the past 10 years there have been 228 women sentenced, 83 in pre-trial detention and 53 in formal imprisonment.
 Mexico’s sanctions for abortion depend on the state penal code, but vary from 15 days up to 6 years in jail.
 Fines go from 20 to 300 times the national minimum wage.

 Sometimes people ask me, how will one blog post make a difference?
 This week, Imelda Cortez’s victory answers that question.

 Our voices matter, our voices have an impact on society, and our voices really can help to change the world.
 I invite you to join me in using yours!

-On Monday, standing outside the courtroom in Usulután, Imelda’s grandmother Julia had a message for all those who helped to put pressure on the government of El Salvador: “I give thanks to everyone, every single person, who has fought for Imelda’s freedom today.
+Standing outside the courtroom, Imelda’s grandmother Julia had a message for all those who helped to put pressure on the government of El Salvador: “I give thanks to everyone, every single person, who has fought for Imelda’s freedom today.
 When I was visiting Imelda in prison she would tell me how grateful she was for the many, many women fighting on her behalf, even though they didn’t know her personally.”